Holiday hacks: how to dye eggs for Easter.

 This refers to an Easter egg with a pattern scratched onto the shell with a sharp object.
 Traditionally, a needle or awl is used in this ancient egg-decorating method.

 Boil the eggs and dye them in your chosen color using one of the methods listed.
-It’s best to use eggs with white shells, as they are easier to scratch compared to dark eggs.
+It’s better to use eggs with white shells, as they are easier to scratch compared to dark eggs.

 How to Decoupage on the Shell

 Take a napkin, separate the top layer with the design, and cut out the pattern you want to glue onto the egg.
-Separate the yolk from the raw egg and keep only the white for this task.
+Separate the yolk from the raw egg and keep only the white for your work.
 Place the pattern on the egg, dip a brush in the egg white, and adhere the paper to the shell, applying the egg white over the design.
 Allow the adhesive to dry: at this point, the paper will securely stick to the egg.

 pexels.com